nejukmaster/ProjectA/ProjectA/Assets/Terrain/Water/readme.md

 _This is shot of above.
 It's hard to call it a wave_
 ![Alt text](/ExplainImgs/WaveWithSin.png)

-So, I Find a way, and search the "Gestner Wave" at GPU Gems(2004).
-It's the way of express Ocean Wave more realistic, that add the x/z movement to vertex as well as y axis.
+So, I found a way, and searched the "Gestner Wave" at GPU Gems(2004).
+It's the way of express Ocean Wave more realistic, that adds the x/z movement to vertex as well as y axis.

 ![Alt text](/ExplainImgs/EquationOfGestnerWave.jpg)